back to insights

 The Quiet Truth

-The USMCA review is not going to produce a clean renewal.
+The USMCA review is unlikely to produce a clean renewal.
 It is producing a renegotiation, in stages, under pressure, with Mexico absorbing most of the adjustment.
 For companies that have already entered Mexico, this is a period of structural risk that requires active management.
 For companies that are evaluating entry, it is a period that rewards patience and preparation over speed.

 The deals that survive the next twelve months will be the ones built by operators who understood that institutional clarity, partner selection, and rules-of-origin discipline matter more than the tariff headline on any given day.